magicbug/QTrigdoppler/README.md

  <img alt="Shows the GUI for editing config." src="https://github.com/dl3jop/QTrigdoppler/blob/main/images/menu_config.png">
 </picture>

-    - Latitude, Longitude and altitude.
-    - Step for RX and TX offset sliders (Hertz).
+## Configuration notes

-    - Maximun and minimun values for RX and TX offset sliders (Hertz).
+1) maximum and minimun values for RX and TX offset (Hertz) can be adjusted if the per device drift should exceed the normal range.<br/>

-    Satellite parameters:
-    Support files used to get satellites frequencies and ephemeris:

-    - tle_file must contain ephemeris two line elements to calculate satellite passes over the coordinates in the [qth] section.
+2) tle_file must contain ephemeris two line elements to calculate satellite passes over the coordinates in the [qth] section. <br/>

-    - sqffile must contain satellites' frequencies (both downlink and uplink), following the same format as the original SatPC32 file.
+3) sqffile must contain satellites' frequencies (both downlink and uplink), following the same format as the original SatPC32 file. <br/>
-    - amsatnames is just an auxiliary file son NORAD_ID satellites identifiers could be correlated with common satellites names used in doppler.sf file.
-Three columns per each satellite will list NORAD_ID identifier and common satellite name.

-    Doppler Thresholds:
+4) Doppler Thresholds:
-    - select the thresholds for FM/SSB doppler correction.
-Frequencies are not updated when the difference between the current doppler frequency and radio frequency is below the threshold
+     - Select the thresholds for FM/SSB doppler correction.
+Frequencies are not updated when the difference between the current doppler frequency and radio frequency is below the threshold.
-    Offset Profiles:
+5) Offset Profiles:
-    - Offsets will be automatically loaded when selecting the satellite. satellite and transponder name must be the same as in the doppler sqf file: satoffset1 = IO-117,Digipeater,-750,-750 where IO-117 is the the satellites name, Digipeater the description/transponder and the two numbers RX/TX offset
+    - Offsets will be automatically loaded when selecting the satellite.
+Satellite and transponder name must be the same as in the doppler.sqf file: satoffset1 = IO-117,Digipeater,-750,-750 where IO-117 is the the satellites name, Digipeater the description/transponder and the two numbers RX/TX offset.
 ## Attention:
 After installation/download you need to adjust `config.ini` to suit your needs.
 If you have a US configured IC-910 you need to change the `rig_type` from `EU` to `US` otherwise TSL or T won't work
 You might also need to change the serial port of your CI-V to serial adapter.
 The easiest solution is to run `sudo dmesg -wH` in a terminal and plugging in your serial adpter to get the serial port name.